Distributionalism: Mechanism vs Mentalism

 Bloomfield calls his thesis mechanism, and he opposes it to mentalism: for him, in fact, speech cannot be explained as an effect of thoughts (intentions, beliefs, feelings).
 Thus, one must be able to account for linguistic behaviour and the hierarchical structure of the messages conveyed without any assumptions about the speakers' intentions and mental states.

 From the behaviourist perspective, a given stimulus corresponds to a given response.
 However, meaning is an unstable thing for distributionists, depending on the situation, and is not observable.
 It must therefore be eliminated as an element of language analysis.
 The only regularity is of a morphosyntactic nature: it is the structural invariants of the morphosyntax that allow us to reconstruct the language system from an analysis of its observable elements, the words of a given corpus.

 Salient features

 The main idea of distributionalism is that linguistic units "are what they do", which means that the identity of linguistic units are defined by their distribution.
 Zellig Harris used to consider meaning as too intuitive to be a reliable ground for linguistic research.
 Language use has to be observed directly while looking at all the environments in which a unit can occur.
 Harris advocated for a distributional approach, since "difference of meaning correlates with difference of distribution.".

+Criticism

+Critics of distributionalism, such as Louis Hjelmslev, pointed out that the analysis of occurrence adds nothing to traditional structure analysis, which is based on the hierarchical, step-by-step categorization of elements.
+Hjelmslev proposed glossematics, which combines the analysis of meaning and form.